creinarz/Sub-IoT-Stack/fmlr_apps/readme.md

-# DASH7 GETTING STARTED
+# DASH7 FOR Miromico FMLR STM modules
-## DASH7 source code for Miromico FMLR STM SX1272 modules
+## DASH7 source code for Miromico FMLR STML0 + SX1272 modules
 - Copy or clone the source code from https://github.com/creinarz/Sub-IoT-Stack.git

 - Compile with the following CMake configuration arguments: